-Since our inception, we have devoted substantial resources to our various research and development initiatives.
-Accordingly, we incur considerable costs related to our clinical trials and other research and development efforts, which are conducted both internally and through third parties on a variety of projects to develop pharmaceutical products.
-From time-to-time, we also license or acquire additional technologies and compounds to be incorporated into our development pipeline.
+Since our inception, we have devoted substantial resources to our various clinical trials and other research and development efforts, which are conducted both internally and through third parties.
+From time to time, we also license or acquire additional technologies and compounds to be incorporated into our development pipeline.